CalNightingale/graphics-final-project/README.md

 This project is based on my implementation of Projects 5 & 6 for this class, using the OpenGL Realtime pipeline

+## How To Run
+- As soon as you've cloned this repository, the code is ready to run in the Qt Editor.
+Open it in Qt like with any CS1230 project, and remember to change the working directory in Qt to the repository directory.
+After you press run, the application will open.
+Now you can play with the sliders and toggles on the left hand interface to see their effects on the generated terrain.

 ## Design Choices
 - TO CHANGE DEFAULT SHADER VALUE, simply replace the initialization on line 57 of realtime.cpp with whatever value you need
 - Ocean renders and vertical stacks of blocks render as singular blocks for efficiency